hellojags/skapp-ux/README.md

 Checkout How: https://siasky.net/_ARSiDT8EtdmD7PxQmBpFdV4RGzVqeazlEVDZQ7y0pfzTA

-Alpha release in a day or two (Working functionality no new UI)
+Alpha release in a day or two (Working functionality with existing appstore UI)

 Public release (with new UI) in December